arshadae/pix2pix-gradcam/README.md

 # Acknowledgements
-Our code is developed based on [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [contrastive-unpaired-translation](https://github.com/taesungp/contrastive-unpaired-translation).
+We borrowed heavily from [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [contrastive-unpaired-translation](https://github.com/taesungp/contrastive-unpaired-translation) to develop our codebase.
 We also thank [pytorch-fid](https://github.com/mseitzer/pytorch-fid) for FID computation.